KnowHow2GO Handbook

 Associate degree

-Job shadow: spend a few hours at work with someone in a career that interests you.
+Job shadow: Go to work with someone in a career that interests you.

 2